YYuX-1145/Srt-AI-Voice-Assistant/docs/en_US/issues.md

 The following subtitles are delayed due to the previous audio being too long.
 ```
 * Your subtitle timing intervals are not proper.
-* Consider speeding up the speaking rate or manually increasing the subtitle timing intervals.
+* Consider increasing the value of the setting `Maximum audio acceleration ratio` (setting it to a value greater than 1 to enable the feature) and enable `Remove inhalation and silence`.
 * There is a minimum voice interval option in the settings (default 0.3 seconds) to prevent voices from overlapping in such cases.
 If not needed, it can be set to 0.

 ## 5. GPT-SoVITS Output Audio Has Duration But It's Silent